aosabook/500lines/blockcode/blockcode.markdown

 title: Blockcode: A visual programming toolkit
 author: Dethe Elza

 _[Dethe](https://twitter.com/dethe) is a geek dad, aesthetic programmer, mentor, and creator of the [Waterbear](http://waterbearlang.com/) visual programming tool.
-He co-hosts the Maker Education Salons and wants to fill the world with robotic origami rabbits._
+He co-hosts the Vancouver Maker Education Salons and wants to fill the world with robotic origami rabbits._

 In block-based programming languages, you write programs by dragging and connecting blocks that represent parts of the program.
 Block-based languages differ from conventional programming languages, in which you type words and symbols.